stoqs/stoqs/docker/README.md

 Currently playing with `geodata/mapserver:7.0.1` directly.
 (NOTE: actually an adjusted one, see above)

-### STOQS base image

-We capture the whole set of OS level libraries/tools, as well as all production requirements (basically what `setup.sh production` does) in a base image, `mbari/stoqs-base`.

-The `docker build` command must be executed from the parent directory:

 ```
-$ docker build -f docker/Dockerfile-base -t "mbari/stoqs-base:0.0.1" .
+docker build -f Dockerfile-mapserver -t "mbari/stoqs-mapserver" .
 ```

-This image also has nginx enabled as entry point.

 ### STOQS image

 We build the STOQS image on top of `mbari/stoqs-base`:

-Also in this case, make sure to execute `docker build` from the parent directory:
+Make sure to execute `docker build` from the parent directory:
+(Are environment variable settings needed in the build step, or just in cocker-compose?)

 ```
 $ docker build -f docker/Dockerfile-stoqs \